 Krampus

-The scariest of all of St Nicholas’s companions… and the one making the biggest popularity surge world-wide, is Krampus.
-This scary horned creature is found mostly in Austria, and Alpine Germany, but thanks to Krampus-Runs, Krampus Parties and Hollywood, his influence is spreading.
-The Krampus legend comes out of Pagan tradition, and is related to Norse legends.
+The scariest of all of St Nicholas’s companions… and the one making the most enormous popularity surge worldwide, is Krampus.
+This frightening horned creature is found mainly in Austria and Alpine Germany, but thanks to Krampus-Runs, Krampus Parties, and Hollywood, his influence is spreading.
+The Krampus legend comes from Pagan tradition and is related to Norse legends.

-Since the 1800’s people have been using Krampus as sort of an anti-Christmas spirit, maybe to balance out the sweetness and light of the season.
+Since the 1800s, people have been using Krampus as an anti-Christmas spirit.
+Maybe to balance out the sweetness and light of the season.
 Krampus Cards are sent… and on Dec.
-5 th, Krampusnacht, big parties are held with Bonfires to celebrate Krampus.
+5th, Krampusnacht, big parties are held with Bonfires to celebrate Krampus.

 Learn more about Krampus Here–> Krampus in German Folklore